KateLouiseJohnson/solving-algorithms-with-comments/README.md

 # A repo solving algorithms with heaps of console logs

-I've got a bi ol' chip on my shoulder from never having completed a computer science degree and instead become a software engineer in an unconventional way.
+I've got a big ol' chip on my shoulder from never having completed a computer science degree and instead became a software engineer in an unconventional way.
 When it comes to white board challenges I suck!
 Fighting that imposter syndrome is a never ending battle!
 I'm sure anyone reading this would agree!

 I started practicing solutions to common whiteboard problems and console.logging throughout my solutions to try help myself understand what was happening.
 I thought maybe this might help someone else as well.